tra38/Skynet/README.md

  Julian never cared too much about Flower Plaza.

-Instead, Julian would busy himself with his career as a District Division Coordinator, where he would integrate out-of-the-box initiatives.
+Instead, Julian would busy himself with his career as a District Division Coordinator, where he would repair coats.

 While he would work, Julian wished for some adventure in his life.